Updated: Wednesday 5 February 2025

 Site security

-The site was returned to the landowners who have secured it with hoarding.
+The landowners have secured the site with hoarding.
 We also installed CCTV in the area to deter unauthorised access.

 Building